imjasonh/gke-auth/README.md

 The [example GitHub Actions workflow](./.github/workflows/test-action.yaml) sets up Workload Identity auth to GKE and lists pods in a cluster in _about seven seconds_.
 Compare that to [the equivalent using `gcloud`](./.github/workflows/using-gcloud.yaml), which takes 33 seconds.

+### `gke-gcloud-auth-plugin`

+`gcloud` itself includes a K8s auth plugin very similar to `gke-auth`, called [`gke-gcloud-auth-plugin`](https://github.com/kubernetes/cloud-provider-gcp/tree/master/cmd/gke-gcloud-auth-plugin).

+For more information about this plugin, see this [GCP blog post](https://cloud.google.com/blog/products/containers-kubernetes/kubectl-auth-changes-in-gke).

+Like `gke-auth`, this plugin can be configured to be used by `kubectl` and `client-go` to get auth credentials.

+Unlike `gke-auth`, the plugin is installed using `gcloud components add gke-gcloud-auth-plugin`, and configured to be used with `gcloud container get-credentials`, so while it's still better than having `kubectl` invoke `gcloud` every time it needs new credentials, it still seems to mostly require `gcloud` to install and use it, at least as recommended in documentation.

+`gke-auth` should be more or less equivalent to `gke-gcloud-auth-plugin` in core functionality, but `gke-auth` doesn't need or recommend `gcloud` at all to install or configure it.